whodafloater/xtool_xcs/README.md

   - xtoolxcs_post generates a .xcs project file directly
   - xtoolgcode_post generates G-code for the X-Tool D1

+For a command line tool to generate framing code and upload gcode to the X-Tool D1 checkout [xtd1toolkit]

 ## xTool Creative Space version compatabilty

 Works with version v1.1.24, tested with xTool D1